redifo/recipe-drf-api/README-BACKEND.md

 #### **Profile**
 - A one-to-one relationship with the User model, automatically created upon user registration.
 - Stores additional user information such as bio, name, email, and profile image.
+- The `image` field is constrained by size validators to ensure that uploads do not exceed 4MB, maintaining performance and storage efficiency.
 - Fields: `id`, `user_id`, `bio`, `name`, `email`, `image`, `created_at`, `updated_at`.

 #### **Recipe**
 - Central to the application, holding detailed information about each recipe.
 - Many-to-one relationship with User to track recipe ownership.
 - Many-to-many relationship with Tag via `recipe_tags` for categorization.
+- Validators ensure that `preparation_time` and `cooking_time` fall within a reasonable range (e.g., 1 to 999 minutes) to prevent unrealistic entries.
+- The `image` field is constrained by size validators to ensure that uploads do not exceed 4MB, maintaining performance and storage efficiency.
 - Fields: `id`, `title`, `user_id`, `description`, `preparation_time`, `cooking_time`, `servings`, `instructions`, `created_at`, `updated_at`, `image`, `ingredients`.

 #### **Tag**